Beginner’s guide to IV drips

 Iron is essential for creating red blood cells to carry oxygen around the body and is the world’s most common nutritional deficiency.
 According to the World Health Organization (WHO), a whopping 30% of the world’s population is anemic due to a deficiency in this vital nutrient.

-In the UK, vitamin D is the most common deficiency, mainly due to our weather and the fact that we are exposed to less sunlight during the autumn and winter than in the spring and summer.
-Our bodies absorb vitamin D primarily through exposure to sunlight on our skin.
-This is easy during summer when it’s warm and we wear short-sleeved tops, but it is more problematic when it’s cold outside.
+In the UK, vitamin D is the most common deficiency, largely due to our weather and the fact that we are exposed to less sunlight during the autumn and winter months than in the spring and summer.
+The main way our bodies absorb vitamin D is through exposure to the sun on our skin.
+This is easy during summer when it’s warm and we wear short-sleeved tops, but it’s more difficult when it’s cold outside.
 The UK government recommends that everybody supplements vitamin D daily in autumn and winter.
 Vitamin B12 is also a widespread deficiency, particularly in vegetarians and individuals who are vegan, because it is mainly contained in animal products.

 Vitamin testing

-Pinpointing exactly what vitamin you lack without vitamin testing can be tricky.
-This is because many of the signs of vitamin deficiency cross over with many other health conditions.
+Without vitamin testing, pinpointing exactly what vitamin you are deficient in can be tricky.
+This is because many of the signs of vitamin deficiency overlap with many other health conditions.
 Symptoms can also occur slowly and are commonly confused with other health conditions.
-Another difficulty is in diagnosing different kinds of vitamin deficiency.
+Another difficulty is diagnosing different kinds of vitamin deficiency.
 However, some common signs might indicate a medical professional’s need for further investigation.
-These include (but are not limited to) hair loss, scaly skin, bleeding gums, brittle hair and nails, feeling weak, getting ill regularly, fatigue, dizziness, muscle weakness, joint pain, low mood, brain fog, and confusion.
+These include (but are not limited to): hair loss, scaly skin, bleeding gums, brittle hair and nails, feeling weak, getting ill regularly, fatigue, dizziness, muscle weakness, joint pain, low mood, brain fog, and confusion.

 As mentioned, it can be difficult to tell which vitamin you are low in, so a blood test from a reputable clinic is a good place to start.
-To ascertain an accurate picture, the only way to be sure is to have your blood tested through four vitamin levels.
-Do you have any of these symptoms?
+To ascertain an accurate picture, the only way to be certain is to have your blood tested for four vitamin levels.
+Experiencing any of the above symptoms?
 It’s time to contact your healthcare provider for support.